microsoft/GLUECoS/README.md

     pip install -r Code/requirements.txt
     ```
 ### Training
 Run the below command to fine-tune your model on any of the task.
-The training scripts uses the huggingface library and support any models based on bert, xlm and xlm-roberta
+The training scripts uses the Huggingface library and support any models based on BERT, XLM, XLM-Roberta and similar models.

 ```
 bash train.sh MODEL MODEL_TYPE TASK